 Molds can be found both indoors and outdoors, and wind carries outdoor molds similarly to pollens.
 Some molds can cause health issues, while others do not.
 Alternaria, a mold found outside, has been associated with severe asthma, while Aspergillus, another type of mold, is linked to a chronic and severe form of asthma.

-Indoor molds may cause allergy as well as other health effects.
-Some people report not feeling well when living in a moldy or damp environment, even if they do not have allergies.
+Indoor molds can also cause allergies and other health problems.
+Living in a damp or moldy environment can make some people feel unwell, even if they do not have allergies.
 However, there has been little research examining the health effects of indoor molds.

-Allergic rhinitis and asthma also can be triggered by exposure to house dust, for example, during household chores such as vacuuming or sweeping.
-Dust is a mixture of substances and may contain allergens from house dust mites, pets, mold, cockroaches, and rodents.
+Exposure to house dust during household chores such as vacuuming or sweeping can trigger allergic rhinitis and asthma.
+House dust is a mixture of substances, and it may contain allergens from house dust mites, pets, mold, cockroaches, and rodents.